I am running 19 races throughout 2018 for the 19 days I was in hospital, raising money towards a new Critical Care Unit at Kings College Hospital.

 So here I am, asking for your help to help me keep my promise and give something back.
 I will never be able to thank everyone at Kings enough, but raising some money towards a new Critical Care Unit that will not only benefit future patients & their families, but also the staff who work there is the least I can do.

 - A unique roof garden with outdoor life support

 - Large bed-side touch screens and tablets to keep patients connected

 To read more about these amazing plans, visit this link: https://supportkings.org.uk/get-involved/kings-critical-care-appeal/

-The aim is to run 19 races in 2018 and at least one a month - a big challenge for me considering I'm a recovering leg patient now too!
-Russ & I have several booked throughout the year which I will update regularly.
-Here's the list so far:
+The aim is to run 19 races in 2018 and at least one a month - a big challenge for me considering I'm a recovering heart AND leg patient now too!
+Russ & I have several booked throughout the year, here is the list:

 The idea of doing this has motivated me throughout my recovery, so I would be really grateful for anything you could give towards this cause.
 Thank you so much for your support x